Howard Bancorp, Inc. is the holding company for Howard Bank, a community bank serving the Greater Baltimore and Central Maryland Region.

 Howard Bancorp, Inc.'s Common Stock is listed on NASDAQ under the symbol HBMD

-The press release, in its entirety, is available under the "Press Release" tab on the left.
+The press release, in its entirety, is available under the "Press Release" tab on the right.